-Measure the frequency response of the circuit built in part 2) to a sine wave.
-Measure $V_R$ , $V_C$ and $V_L$ as the frequency is varied from 10 Hz to 100 kHz.
+Measure the frequency response of the circuit to a sine wave.
+Measure $V_R$ , $V_C$ and $V_L$ as the frequency is varied from 10 Hz to 100 kHz, with extra data points around the resonance to map out the shape of the resonance.
 Measure the phase relationship between R and the voltage source.
 Measure the Q of the circuit using the half power points and the resonant frequency $\omega_o$ .

-a) Plot the measurements with the theoretical expectations superimposed on the same plots.
+- a) Plot the measurements with the theoretical expectations superimposed on the same plots.
 How are your measurements compare with the theoretical calculations.
-Use Bode plots for all gain measurements.

-b) Measure the internal resistance of the inductor using a multimeter.
+Use Bode plots for all gain measurements. - b) Measure the internal resistance of the inductor using a multimeter.
 Draw a new circuit diagram that includes an internal resistor in series with the inductor.
 Why the internal resistor is treated as in series instead of parallel to the inductor?
 (Hint: consider the behavior of an inductor at high frequency.)
 Derive the new formulas for the voltage gains and phase shift using complex numbers but the final formulas must be presented as real numbers in the lab report since the scope measures real numbers.
 Superimpose the new predictions on the same plots.
 How are your measurements compare with the new calculations.